centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

    * - ``responseEventRequired``
      - boolean
      - | Always ``true`` for Adyen Drop-In.
-       | This means the payment callback needs a response event to complete:
+       | This means the payment callback needs a response event to complete, with the following name:
        | ``centra_checkout_payment_response``
    * - ``paymentMethodSpecificFields``
      - object